Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Platform fit: Medium-low.
 Type 1s care about quality over virality.

-Style: Educational content, “correct” ways to do things, high production value, criticism of trends that fall short of standards.
+Style: Educational content, “correct” ways to do things, high production value, polite-but-pointed criticism of trends that fall short of standards.

 Struggle: Perfectionism slows output.
 Algorithm rewards quantity.

-Quote: “I can’t post that—it’s not quite right yet.”
+Quote: “I can’t post that — it’s not quite right yet.”

 Type 2: The Helper Influencer